 It should come as no surprise that you need to take into account who will be using the software before you purchase it.

 With advanced trucking route optimization software, you can solve the most complex distribution problems—but only if using the software doesn’t require a PhD in computer science.
 Sure, you’ll gain the maximum benefit from your chosen solution if you invest the time to train your planners.
 But getting users up to speed shouldn’t take months of training.
-Your route optimizer should be easy to use so that all users can utilize it with ease.
+The best route optimizer for your business should be easy to use so that all users can utilize it with ease.

 Both on-premises and cloud-based route optimization tools are available on the market.
 On-premises software requires a one-time, upfront investment as well as yearly spending for support, upgrades, and maintenance.
 Cloud software, by contrast, tends not to require the same kind of upfront investment.

-The majority of routing software solutions offer Software-as-a-Service (SaaS) products that are billed monthly or annually.
+The majority of delivery routing and dispatch software solutions offer Software-as-a-Service (SaaS) products that are billed monthly or annually.
 These solutions usually have a lower overall cost of ownership.